seadowg/hello-kotlin/README.md

 line hello world.
 Run with `./gradlew run`.
 * [web](https://github.com/seadowg/hello-kotlin/tree/web) - A web hello world using
 [Spark](http://sparkjava.com/).
 Run with `./gradlew run` and open [http://localhost:4567](http://localhost:4567) to prove Kotlin can do internet.
+Can also be pushed to Cloud Foundry (proof [here](http://hello-kotlin.cfapps.io/)).
 * [android](https://github.com/seadowg/hello-kotlin/tree/android) - A hello world app for Android.
 Plug in a phone with USB debugging enabled and run `./gradlew installDebug` and open "Hello Kotlin" to prove Kotlin can also do Android.